UnderLogic/toml-serialization/Documentation~/src/attributes/toml-expand-attribute.md

 ## Overview

-The `TomlExpandAttribute` attribute can be used to serialize a field as a standard table.
+The `TomlExpandAttribute` can be used to serialize a field as a standard table.
 It acts as a hint to the serializer to expand the dictionary of key-value pairs into a standard table instead of an inline table.

 It is the inverse of the [`TomlInlineAttribute`](toml-inline-attribute.md) attribute.